neurobagel/documentation/docs/user_guide/config.md

 ??? info "Make sure the proxy service is already running"

-    The default deployment recipe requires that you have already [deployed the proxy server](#proxy-server).
+    The default `node` deployment recipe requires that you have already [deployed the proxy server](#proxy-server).

 ### Portal